addania/coding/src/pages/Replace_all_occurrencies_of_string_using_RegEx.md

 ---
-title: "Replace all occureencies of a string with RegEx"
+title: "Replace all occurrencies of a string with RegEx"
 date: "2019-12-04"
 ---